MatthiasDR96/vision_demonstrator/README.md

 * C:\Program Files\IDS\ids_peak\generic_sdk\afl\binding\python\wheel\x86_64
 * Do 'pip install ids_peak_afl-1.1.0.0-cp38-cp38-win_amd64.whl'

+### Connection to Omron Vision Controller

+Set netwerk adapter to IP 10.5.5.110 with mask 255.255.255.0

 ## Run demo

 To run the demo, each of the main scripts can be executed using the bash scripts in 'bash'.
-All script will publish their output to a MQTT server that is subscribed by the webserver.
+All scripts will publish their output to a MQTT server that is subscribed by the webserver.
 The result of the webserver is visible via 'localhost:5000'.

-### bash

-### config

-### data

-### scripts

-### src

-### webserver